d4vinder/HP-zBookPro-G1-macOS-Catalina/README.md

 3. Copy your modified EFI folder (with the serial changed) and paste it over the one that's already there, replacing the EFI folder on zBook boot drive.

-4. Saftely remove your Installer USB.
-Restart and enjoy your new Hackintosh on your HP zBook 15.
+4. Saftely remove your Installer USB and restart your laptop.

+Special thanks to Rehabman, the greatest Hackintosher out there, for the original zBook/ProBook build guide I used to get to High-Sierra.

+Enjoy your Hackintosh zBookPro15.